shaohan/to-do-list-flask/readme.md

     </li>
     <li>Copy the file <code>schema.sql</code> from this repository to the root directory of your project.</li>
     <li>Create a folder called <code>templates</code> in the root directory.
 Copy the html file from your to-do project into this directory (if it isn't named "index.html", rename it)</li>
     <li>Create a folder called <code>static</code> in the root directory.
 Copy your css and javascript files into this folder.
-Don't forget to also change the references in your html files (e.g. instead of 'style.css' the link would be '/static/style.css'</li>
+Don't forget to also change the references in your html files (e.g. instead of 'style.css' the link would be 'static/style.css'</li>
-    <li>Open your <code>index.html</code> file and change all references to css and js files to the new /static subfolder.</li>
+    <li>Open your <code>index.html</code> file and change all references to css and js files to the new static subfolder.</li>
 </ol>

 <h3>Step 4: Update Schema</h3>